calvinjdonner/Challenge-3/README.md

 # Random Password Generator

 ## Purpose
-Provide employees with a randomly generate a password that meets certain criteria.
+Provide employees with a randomly generated password that meets certain criteria (upper and lowercase letters, numbers, and symbols).
 This will allow them to create a strong password that provides greater security.

 ## Built With
 * HTML